 Things I have learned the hard way about horses:

 - Halters need to be breakaway.
 Decades ago, a young teenage girl was living her dream with her very own horse.
 I never met the horse, but I knew this girl in passing at the barn.
 She was about 15 and absolutely horse crazy.
 One morning, she found her horse dead.
 In his nylon halter, stuck on something in his stall, with a snapped neck.

-- Speaking of halters, it only takes a second to latch the throat piece when you are grooming.
-I’m a stickler about this because the first standing enucleation I watched was a horse that tossed his head around and the unfastened buckle popped him in the eye.
+- Speaking of halters, it only takes a second to latch the throat piece when grooming.
+I’m a stickler about this because the first standing enucleation I watched was a horse that tossed his head around, and the unfastened buckle popped him in the eye.
 And yes, enucleation means eye removal.